hlascelles/que-scheduler/README.md

 1. The first is the scheduler job itself, which runs forever, re-enqueuing itself to performs its duties.
-1. The second part comprises the audit table `que_scheduler_audit` and the "enqueued" table `que_scheduler_audit`.
+1. The second part comprises the audit table `que_scheduler_audit` and the "enqueued" table `que_scheduler_audit_enqueued`.
 The first tracks when the scheduler calculated what was necessary to run (if anything).
 The second then logs every job that the scheduler enqueues.

 ## Upgrading